ECS504 PhD Microeconomics I

 Active participation during lectures.

-Two assignments during the term (2x15%), and a 4-hour written school exam (70%) at the end of the term.
-Each component will be marked as Pass/Fail.
-All components must have a passing grade to pass the course.
-Assignments and exam must be written in English.
+Two individual assignments during the term.
+Each assignment will be marked as Pass/Fail.
+Both components must have a passing grade to pass the course.
+Assignments must be written in English.

 Expected release dates of the assignments: around 26/9 and 24/10.
 The handing-in deadline is about two weeks after the release date.

 Grading scale: Pass/Fail.